transparentai-tech/cognitive-computing/implementation-summary.md

    - All dependencies properly specified
    - Comprehensive test suite ensures stability

-This implementation provides a solid, production-ready foundation for the cognitive computing package with complete SDM support.
+This implementation provides a solid, production-ready foundation for the cognitive computing package with complete SDM and HRR support.
+Both modules have 100% test pass rates and comprehensive documentation.